Red Pepper (magazine): Politics

 This charter claims it as: "a magazine of political rebellion and dissent.
 Influenced by socialism, feminism and green politics, it is a resource for all those who imagine and work to create another world – a world based on equality, solidarity, and democracy".

 The magazine is unusual for the UK left, insofar as it is independent of any political party.
-Red Pepper has also collaborated in 'Eurotopia', a network of left and progressive European magazines which publishes a multilingual supplement.
+Red Pepper has also collaborated in "Eurotopia", a network of left and progressive European magazines tat publishes a multilingual supplement.
 The magazine sees itself as closely aligned with the global justice movement and has taken part in the organising for the European Social Forum.
-More recently it has supported Labour leader Jeremy Corbyn and Momentum festival The World Transformed.
+More recently, Red Pepper has supported Labour leader Jeremy Corbyn and Momentum festival The World Transformed.